-where $\delta(\eps)=2^{-2-\frac{r}{r-p}}\eps^{\frac{rp}{r-p}}$ and $\beta=\frac{2pr}{2pr+(r-p)d}$. \end{theorem} As an example, we consider the case when $\Omega$ is the closed unit ball in $\R^d$.
-By specifically constructing a simplicial sphere approximation for the ball, we show that Theorem~\ref{thm2} implies the following corollary.
-Our proof of the corollary also provides a general scheme of constructing simplicial sphere approximations for uniformly smooth convex bodies. \begin{corollary} If $\Omega$ is the closed unit ball in $\R^d$, then there exists a constant $C$ depending only on $p$ and $d$ such that for all $0<\eps<1$,
+By specifically constructing a simplicial approximation for the ball, we show that Theorem~\ref{thm2} implies the following theorem.
+Our proof of the theorem also provides a general scheme of constructing simplicial approximations for a given convex set. \begin{theorem} If $\Omega$ is a compact convex set contained in the closed unit ball in $\R^d$, then there exists a constant $C$ depending only on $r$, $p$ and $d$ such that for all $1\le p<r\le \infty$ and all $0<\eps<1$,